Disappearance of ARA San Juan: Ocean Infinity search

 Ocean Infinity was to receive a reward of US$7.5 million for finding the missing vessel.

 Consequences and repercussions

 On 16 December 2017, the Argentine defence minister dismissed the Navy's Chief of the General Staff (Marcelo Srur) -the head of Argentine Navy- after the incident.
 On 4 February 2018 the Argentine news site Infobae published two documents handed by the Argentine Navy to the judge in charge of investigating the accident, detailing how the mission of the submarine included spying on British civil and military vessels in the South Atlantic, near the Falkland Islands.

+In 2026, a court in Río Gallegos, Santa Cruz, Argentina, convicted former Argentine Navy commander Claudio Villamide for his role in the 2017 implosion of the submarine ARA San Juan, which killed all 44 people on board.